Thomas9363/How-to-Train-Custom-Hand-Gestures-Using-Mediapipe/README.md

 **Step 4: Model Deployment and Inference for Coral EdgeTPU**

-To run the Edge TPU model on a Raspberry Pi, I have [followed the instructions] (https://coral.ai/docs/accelerator/get-started/#requirements) to set up the Edge TPU runtime, the necessary software, and modify my script to use the Edge TPU.
+To run the Edge TPU model on a Raspberry Pi, I have follow [https://coral.ai/docs/accelerator/get-started/#requirements](https://coral.ai/docs/accelerator/get-started/#requirements) to set up the Edge TPU runtime, the necessary software, and modify my script to use the Edge TPU.
 The script is ***hand_detect_edgetpu.py***.
 You also need to convert hand_gesture_model_quantized.tflite to ***hand_gesture_model_quantized_edgetpu.tflite*** using a web-based Google Colab compiler.

 **Step 5: Control a Robotic Device**